nesi/agdr-validator/README.md

 `-l 3` option.
 This will generate a log file with the highest verbosity level, which will help developers to diagnose the issue.

-Thank you to Eirian Perkins to have created the first version of the validator on which this validator is based on.
+Thank you to Eirian Perkins to have created the first version which this validator is based on.